AminYabut/tabby/README.md

 * Hover over an app to see a description of it.
 Select the app you wish to open.

+* To edit the webpages you'll need to find the page you wish to edit (the actually html page in the files).
+I have left templates from my old server in there to help you with ideas and things to add in.
+For your CAD/MDT make sure you add your address in the iframe correctly on the opencad.html page.

 ## Update Notes

+* I can't promise too much for updates but i will try to fix issues as they arise.

 * **V0.2 2018/01/17**